Being able to hop in an RV and hitting the road to pretty much anywhere sounds like a life most of us want to have.

 - You save money!
 The way we travel, it’s less expensive for us to live in our travel trailer full-time than live in our home.

 - When you’re traveling to new places all the time, it can be lonely even if you’re with your significant other.
 You don’t have your good friends to call up and get a drink or go on fun adventures with.
-Our recommendation to combat this is to spend part of the year near family and friends so you can be part of a normal life and get-togethers.
-Also, meet other RVers on the road digitally on Instagram, Facebook, or through a community like Nomad Collab that you can meet up with and plan fun adventures with.
+Our recommendation to combat this is to spend part of the year near family and friends so you can be part of normal life and get-togethers.
+Also, meet other RVers on the road digitally on Instagram, Facebook, or through other communities that you can meet up with and plan fun adventures with.

 - If you boondock a lot or move from location to location quickly, you are consistently spending thinking-time and energy on keeping track of how much power you have to charge devices; how much water you have for drinking, cooking, and showers; and how much space you have in your grey and black water tanks.
 When you’re in a home, you don’t have to worry about those things.
 To combat this and to save money, we travel slower and stay in places a month at a time.
 You get a better deal at a campsite if you stay longer.